lazycatworkshop/myrsa/doc/rsa_lab_signing.md

 ## Sign the document

 ### Create a hash of the document
-A unique characteristic, like a fingerprint, provides the proof of the document integrity as we mention in another article in which we use a checksum, CRC-32.
-But CRC-32 checksum is not a strong representative, given the limited range, and is not seen in practice.
-Typically we prefer more sophisticate methods such as Secure Hash Algorithms.
-Here we choose SHA-256 [FIPS 180-4] which has the result of 256 bits, less than the 512-bit modulus.
+A unique characteristic, similar to a fingerprint, serves as a document's identity.
+For example, checksums like CRC-32 map documents to 32-bit integers.
+However, CRC-32 is not robust enough for practical cryptographic applications due to its limited representation and vulnerability to collisions.
+Instead, more sophisticated methods, such as Secure Hash Algorithms (SHA), are commonly used.
+In this case, we choose SHA-256 [FIPS 180-4], which offers a 256-bit output.
+Theoretically, it would require generating approximately $2^{128}$ hashes before encountering a collision.
+This output is smaller than the 512-bit modulus which guarantees the correctness of the process.

 The result is a set of hash values and if we concatenate them together we have a 'digest'.